Jean Baptiste Point du Sable: Memorials

-In 1965 a plaza called Pioneer Court was built on the site of Point du Sable's homestead as part of the construction of the Equitable Life Assurance Society of America building.
-The Jean Baptiste Point Du Sable Homesite was designated as a National Historic Landmark on May 11, 1976, as a site deemed to have "exceptional value to the nation".
+In 1965, a plaza called Pioneer Court was built on the site of Point du Sable's homestead as part of the construction of the Equitable Life Assurance Society of America building.
+The Jean Baptiste Point Du Sable Homesite was designated as a National Historic Landmark on 11 May 1976 as a site deemed to have "exceptional value to the nation".
 Pioneer Court is located at what is now 401 N. Michigan Avenue in the Michigan–Wacker Historic District.
-At this site in 2009 the City of Chicago and a private donor, Haitian-born, Lesly Benodin, erected a large bronze bust of Point du Sable by Chicago-born sculptor Erik Blome.
-In October 2010 the Michigan Avenue Bridge was renamed DuSable Bridge in honor of Point duSable.
-Previously, a small street named DeSaible Street had been named after him.
-In 2021, Lake Shore Drive in Chicago was renamed in Point du Sable's honor.
+At this site in 2009, the City of Chicago and a private donor, Haitian-born Lesly Benodin, erected a large bronze bust of Point du Sable by Chicago-born sculptor Erik Blome.

+In October 2010, the Michigan Avenue Bridge was renamed DuSable Bridge.
+Previously, a small street with the alternative spelling De Saible Street had been named after him.
+In 2021, Lake Shore Drive in Chicago was renamed in honor of Point du Sable.

-Several institutions have been named in honor of Point duSable.
-DuSable High School opened in Bronzeville, Chicago in 1934.
-The DuSable campus today houses the Daniel Hale Williams Prep School of Medicine, and the Bronzeville Scholastic Institute.
+Several institutions have been named in his honor.
+DuSable High School opened in Bronzeville, Chicago, in 1934.
+The DuSable campus today houses the Daniel Hale Williams Prep School of Medicine and the Bronzeville Scholastic Institute.

 Margaret Taylor-Burroughs, a prominent African-American artist and writer, taught at the school for twenty-three years.
-She and her husband co-founded the DuSable Museum of African American History, located on Chicago's South Side, which was renamed in honor of Point duSable in 1968.
-DuSable Harbor is located in the heart of downtown Chicago at the foot of Randolph Street, and DuSable Park is a 3.24 acre urban park in Chicago currently awaiting redevelopment.
-The project was originally announced in 1987 by Mayor Harold Washington.
-A park is also named after du Sable in St Charles, his other notable place of residence.
-The US Postal Service has also honored Point du Sable with the issue of a Black Heritage Series 22-cent postage stamp on February 20 1987.
+She and her husband co-founded the DuSable Black History Museum and Education Center, located on Chicago's South Side.
+DuSable Hall, built in 1968, on the campus of Northern Illinois University is also named for him.

+DuSable Harbor is located in the heart of downtown Chicago at the foot of Randolph Street.
+Directly across the Chicago River from the harbor, DuSable Park is a 3.24 acre urban park in Chicago currently awaiting redevelopment.
+The project was originally announced in 1987 by Mayor Harold Washington; following years of remediation of the site initial development began in early 2024.
+A park is also named after Point du Sable in St. Charles, his other notable place of residence.
+The US Postal Service honored Point du Sable with the issue of a Black Heritage Series 22-cent postage stamp on 20 February 1987.